By Pradeep Pandey · Co-Founder · 26 min read · Updated

 Aladtec can be configured to produce exports that are useful for CMS documentation.
 CMS §485.635 Conditions of Participation documentation templates are not documented as a built-in Aladtec feature; verify current capabilities with Aladtec directly.
 Creating compliant documentation typically requires building custom report templates or maintaining a parallel documentation system.
 For a Critical Access Hospital where the nurse manager would need to build and maintain that configuration, it adds to the implementation burden.

-How does SimpleScheduleAI handle the FLSA 8-and-80 overtime rule for hospital employers?
+How does SimpleScheduleAI handle overtime for hospital employers?

-SimpleScheduleAI applies the FLSA Section 7(j) 8-and-80 rule by default for healthcare employer configurations.
-This means a nurse triggering overtime is calculated against both the daily 8-hour threshold and the 80-hour bi-weekly threshold, whichever is higher, rather than the standard 40-hour workweek threshold.
+SimpleScheduleAI applies FLSA overtime thresholds by default and tracks each nurse’s running hours so a draft schedule does not silently cross an overtime line before the manager reviews it.
+If your facility has adopted the FLSA Section 7(j) 8-and-80 method (overtime after 8 hours in a day or 80 in a 14-day period rather than the standard 40-hour week), confirm the specific calculation basis with us during onboarding.
 Based on Aladtec’s documented configuration options, overtime thresholds are admin-configurable; whether the FLSA Section 7(j) 8-and-80 healthcare rule is a pre-configured option should be confirmed with Aladtec directly before deploying at a Texas CAH.

 Is it possible to switch from Aladtec to a managed service mid-contract?